PDF Reader A PDF reader extension based on Mozilla's powerful PDF.js open-source library

 10. How can I copy the URL of the current PDF document?

-There is a button on the right toolbar area with a link icon.
-Press this button to copy the document URL as well as its page number.
-The page number is appended to the link as a hash (e.g. page=12).
-You can use the generated link to open the PDF file later and navigate to the current page.
+You'll find a button with a link icon in the right toolbar area.
+Click this button to copy the document URL with metadata included (for instance page number).
+The page number is added to the link as a hash (e.g., page=12).
+You can use the generated link to reopen the PDF file later and directly navigate to the current page.

-Yes, the extension displays PDF signed and unsigned signatures without verifying the signature certificate.
+Yes, the extension displays both signed and unsigned PDF signatures without verifying the certificate of the signature.

-Right-click on the action button and open the "Rendering Options" menu.
-Uncheck "Render Interactive Forms" option.
+You can disable this feature by right-clicking the action button and accessing the "Rendering Options" menu.
+Uncheck the "Render Interactive Forms" option or any other PDF features.

-13. Why does my PDF reader does not show PDF signatures?
+13. Why doesn't my PDF reader display PDF signatures?

-For the PDF reader to show signed and unsigned signatures, you need to disable the "Render Interactive Forms" option from the right-click context menu over the action button.
+To enable the display of both signed and unsigned signatures in the PDF reader, you must deactivate the "Render Interactive Forms" option found in the right-click context menu over the action button.

-The interface theme is configurable, but the color of the PDF files is not.
-The PDF styling is based on the embedded colors of the document.
-However, with the help of custom CSS support, you can use the method mentioned on this GitHub thread for simple dark conversion.
+While the interface theme is customizable, the color of PDF files isn't.
+PDF styling relies on the embedded colors within the document.
+Nonetheless, with the assistance of custom CSS support, you can use the technique outlined in this GitHub thread for a straightforward dark conversion.

 15. As a network administrator, can I deploy this extension across all computers on my network?